ex0dus-0x/ex0dus-0x.github.io/_posts/2017-06-10-parametric-polymorphism-in-languages.md

 actually extending the usage of the trait through inheritance.
 Of course, the rest of the code seems familiar, if not guessable.
 Notice the function with generic bounds passed: `check_my_math<T: Mathematical>(expression: T)`.

-__UPDATE:__ Over time, I have gotten very familiar with the Rust programming environment and ecosystem, and I plan to dedicate a post just to look at the inventive ways that we can utilize the standard library to make crafty code.
-Stay tuned for that!

 ---